ayushshrivastv/tryolivia/README.md

 Before Arcium, decentralized prediction markets faced an impossible choice: sacrifice decentralization by using trusted resolvers, or sacrifice fairness by exposing votes publicly.
 Polymarket chose the first path (DAO-controlled resolution).
 Augur chose the second (transparent voting with game-theoretic flaws).

-Olivia, powered by Arcium, escapes this trade-off entirely.
+cineintosh, powered by Arcium, escapes this trade-off entirely.
 Encrypted voting preserves privacy during the critical window when strategic manipulation could occur, then reveals results only when honesty is the only rational strategy.
 Combined with permissionless market creation and automated resolution, Arcium makes prediction markets truly open, fair, and trustless.

-This is why Arcium isn't just a feature—it's the foundation that makes Olivia's vision possible.
+This is why Arcium isn't just a feature—it's the foundation that makes cineintosh's vision possible.

 ---